ben-ng/backbone-plus/Readme.md

 ## The 30-Second Changelog
  * Comes with `jquery-browserify` out of the box
  * `Backbone.ajax` caches responses to speed up initial view renders
-    * Also patched to avoid conflict with `browser-request`
     * Defaults to `Accept: application/json`, CORS

 ```js